maliMirkec/starter-project/README.md

 If you want more control over your Gulp tasks, you could find the configuration files for every single Gulp task in the `gulpfile.js` folder.

-`.starter-project.json` is the main configuration file in which you could find all your answers from the command line.
+`.starter-project.json` is the main configuration file in which you could find all global settings for Gulp tasks.
+Avoid editing this file manually.
+See [Starter Project CLI docs] for more details.

-You could learn more about it in the [Starter Project CLI docs].

 ## Structure